-When the morning comes, there's no doubt that even if you’ve followed all the steps we’ve suggested, your head is going to be feeling the events of the day before.
-You should repeat the steps of your pre-bed ritual and get plenty of water and maybe some vitamins, as these will never not do you good.
-Another option could be to drink some caffeine, as whilst it may not help with the actual hangover, the stimulant boost will get rid of the grogginess.
-Also, get a good breakfast down you, see the first category for how to do this right!
+When the morning comes, there's no doubt that, even if you’ve followed all the tips we’ve suggested, your head is going to be feeling the events of the day before.
+You should repeat the steps of your pre-bed ritual and get plenty of water and maybe some vitamins as they'll never not do you good.
+Another option could be to drink some caffeine.
+It may not help with the actual hangover but the stimulant boost can get rid of the grogginess.
+Also, get a good breakfast down you.
+See what foods we mentioned above in "line that stomach" for how to do this right!

 Another option, and don't shout at us for this, is to get some exercise.
 Even though it’s hard, it will be beneficial for your hangover.
 You’ll sweat out the alcohol and also release some much-needed neurochemicals and hormones.
 But if you truly feel awful and dehydrated, this one can be skipped.

 Hair of the dog

 We’ve put this one last as it's not the most recommended option and will most likely leave you worse in the long run, but, as Oktoberfest can be a multi-day vent for some, it may be the best option.
 This works as alcohol contains trace amounts of Methanol, which when consumed in great amounts causes hangovers.
 Ethanol, the chemical that stops methanol from becoming toxic, is given to patients suffering from methanol poisoning.
 The main component of alcohol is ethanol, so, we’ll leave it to you to join the dots.
 Even if you’re not drinking the next day, if you’re clutching your head and thinking about how to prevent a hangover, a cheeky bloody Mary with breakfast may just sort you out.